rwygand/rogue-stravaganza/Design.md

 ## Gameplay

-The goal of the game is to lower the State GDP to zero.

-The player is given a fixed number of "rounds" in which to navigate the map and and interact with the map, while evading or defeating State Actors.
-Being captured results in a new "round" beginning.
+The player is given a fixed number of "rounds" in which to navigate and and interact with the map, while evading or defeating State Actors.
+Being captured results in a new "round" beginning after some prison time is served by the player.

+The core mechanic for interacting with the world are cards.
+Cards are a randomization and gearing element, but they can also affect the map state.
+The contents of the player deck is fixed at the start of the game, but mechanics within the game may alter those contents to make them more or less favorable.

 There are NPCs and events scattered around the map.
+The player can interact with these via their cards, or in some cases directly.
+Some NPCs will sell cards to the player, some will offer tasks for the player to complete.

-The player can interact with these via their cards, and in some cases directly.
-For example, if a player encounters a "Brand Launch" event, they could place a pipe bomb card.
-At the end of each round, each card played/encounter/npc interaction will have some net effect on the State GDP.
+The map will also feature random events which the player can interact with or disrupt.
+For example, if a player encounters a "Brand Launch" event, they could place a Pipe Bomb card which would cause the event to fail, wreaking economic destruction.

 ## Goals
 * Reduce the State GDP to zero